Code-Institute-Submissions/Yassinrby-langaraden-restaurant/README.md

 1. A soon to be married couple visits the website to see how the place looks and the menu.
 2. A family want to eat out but one of the children are vegiterian and visits the website to see what they can choose from in the menu.
 3. A group of friends want to have some drinks near the ocean and visits the website to get to know the location and book a table.
+4. A returning customer eats only vegiterian food and visits the website for checking the weekly menu.
+Thanks to localStorage the customer do not need to select his preferences everytime visiting the website.

 ## The website users is: